 Community Resource Guidance

-Pam is certified as a Family Life Coach, an Active Parenting Trainer, a Love and Logic Facilitator, and a Gottman trained educator.
-She is currently pursuing a Masters Degree in Social Work and is a member of the National Council on Family Relations.
-With a degree in Early Childhood and Elementary Education from Brigham Young University, with an emphasis in Family Science, she has been a family advocate and school teacher for 20 years.
+Pam is currently pursuing a Masters Degree in Social Work and is a member of the National Council on Family Relations.
+She is certified as a Family Life Coach, an Active Parenting Trainer, a Love and Logic Facilitator, and a Gottman trained educator.
+She has a degree in Early Childhood and Elementary Education from Brigham Young University, with an emphasis in Family Science and she has been a family advocate and school teacher for 20 years.
 Pam is married, has four children from junior high school age to college, and is an active and adventurous hiker, biker and skier who loves travel with her family and walks with her dog, Alta.

 630-256-8378 ext 105